 During the academic year there exist opportunities for public performance and for exploring creativity.
 In the Autumn term the students prepare the Cabaret.
 This show consists of two parts; one part is mainly devised by the student body and pieces are chosen by a student elected panel of two representatives of each year group.
 Management then elect a chairperson, from the third-year group, to complete the panel.
 The professional part of the Cabaret is wholly under the control of an artistic director and aims to showcase the performance ability of all students involved.
 All third-year Level 6 diploma students will participate in this show, which is performed in-house with an invited audience.

-Towards the end of the Spring term assessments take place, whereby students are required to perform a short solo work to a panel of invited professionals, who will assess their performance qualities.
-Very often students will choreograph or direct this work themselves, but this is by no means compulsory.
-They are also allowed to show a second work to the panel.
-This work does not have to be a solo piece and often students take this opportunity to choreograph or direct a group piece.
+Towards the end of the Spring term assessments take place, whereby students are required to perform a short solo work to a panel of invited professionals, who will formally assess their performance abilities and qualities.
+Very often students will choreograph or direct this work themselves, although this is not compulsory.
+Students are also able to show a second work to the panel.
+This work does not have to be a solo work and often students take this opportunity to create a group piece.
+A student may receive professional feedback on this work.
 This show is performed in-house with an invited audience.
-All year students will perform their main solo piece of assessment work at these shows.
+All final year Diploma students will perform their main solo piece of assessment work at these shows.

 Interview with MPA Graduate Kelly Walsh

 If you had one word or sentence to describe why you should choose to go to MPA, what would it be?

 K: MPA offers the most supportive professional training which allows you to flourish.
 Complete commitment and dedication from the amazing faculty, which enables you to be well prepared for the industry.

 What was the main aspect that drew you to train at MPA?